codahale/lockstitch/design.md

 ### Generating Output

 To generate any output during an operation, the protocol produces two 32-byte keys from the first 64 bytes of XOF output from its BLAKE3 hasher.
-The protocol then replaces its current state with a BLAKE3 keyed hasher created with the first key.
-Finally, a ChaCha8 stream is initialized with the second key and a 64-bit nonce consisting of the operation's 1-byte code repeated 8 times.
+The protocol then replaces its BLAKE3 hasher with a BLAKE3 keyed hasher using the first key.
+Finally, a ChaCha8 stream is initialized using the second key and a 64-bit nonce consisting of the operation's 1-byte code repeated 8 times.

 ```text
 K₀ǁK₁ ← BLAKE3::XOF(state, 64)